Fusion/CActor/README.md

 # Missing

 1. A lot!
+2. Arguments!
+Currently, actors cannot be passed arbitrary arguments.
+Tsk tsk.
-2. `ca_broadcast()` to send a message to all available actors
+3. `ca_broadcast()` to send a message to all available actors

-Number 2 is tricky to implement: all actors known at the time the message was sent need to act upon that message.
+Number 3 is tricky to implement: all actors known at the time the message was sent need to act upon that message.

 Note: "known" not "up."